NCAR/CAM-chem/docs/jupyter_notebook_examples/plot_map_basic_co.md

 import xarray as xr                        # For loading the data arrays
 ```

 ### Define the directories and file of interest for your results.
-This can be shortened to less lines as well.

 ```python